 - Unless the people who actually make policy understand the difference between the types of startups and the ecosystem necessary to support their growth, the chance that any government policies will have a substantive effect on innovation, jobs or the gross domestic product is low.”

-Coming back to building an entrepreneurial eco-system, here is a simple model of an entrepreneurial system you can improve upon.
+Coming back to building an entrepreneurial eco-system for Nepal, here is a simple model of an entrepreneurial system you could improve upon.

 - First raise a significant pool of money from taxes (Government provides the initial fund).

-- Hand management of the fund over to Autonomous body of lets say 5 Nepalis of entrepreneurial background who understand entrepreneurial ecosystems and start-ups in Nepal.
-Realize for every successful venture, ten others fail.
-Accept failures.
+- Hand management of the fund over to an autonomous body of lets say 5 Nepalis of entrepreneurial background who understand entrepreneurial ecosystems and start-ups in Nepal.
+Realize that for every successful venture, ten others fail.
+Accept failures like this.

 - Ask CEOs of successful venture funds, incubators, from Chile to Singapore, India to US to hire, train and mentor these 5 Nepalis persistently.